-Why focus on smoke alarms three years in a row?
+Why did we focus on smoke alarms three years in a row?
 Because NFPA’s survey data shows that the public has many misconceptions about smoke alarms, which may put them at increased risk in the event of a home fire.
 For example, only a small percentage of people know how old their smoke alarms are, or how often they need to be replaced.
 Read more from NFPA Journal.

-As a result of those and related findings, we’re addressing smoke alarm replacement this year with a focus on these key messages:
+As a result of those and related findings, in 2016, we addressed smoke alarm replacement this year with a focus on these key messages:

 - Smoke alarms should be replaced every 10 years.